fish-shell/fish-shell/doc_src/language.rst

 Consider this helper function::

-  # Just make a function that prints something to stdout and stderr
+  # Make a function that prints something to stdout and stderr
   function print
       echo out
       echo err >&2